bulib/dataWebsite/manage/naming-convention.md

 	0232A_215
 	0232B_215_act

-In this way the researchers can programmatically sort a large number of files by experiment number, section, or stain.
+In this way, the researchers can programmatically sort a large number of files by experiment number, section, or stain.
 While this naming convention is more complex than our other examples it fits the needs of a particular lab.

 This example is provided by University of Massachusetts Medical School’s Lamar Soutter Library in the [New England Collaborative Data Management Curriculum](http://library.umassmed.edu/necdmc/index) in [Module 1](http://library.umassmed.edu/necdmc/modules).